godotengine/godot-docs/classes/class_csgmesh.rst

 This CSG node allows you to use any mesh resource as a CSG shape, provided it is closed, does not self-intersect, does not contain internal faces and has no edges that connect to more than two faces.
 See also :ref:`CSGPolygon<class_CSGPolygon>` for drawing 2D extruded polygons to be used as CSG nodes.

-**Note:** CSG nodes are intended to be used for level prototyping.
+\ **Note:** CSG nodes are intended to be used for level prototyping.
 Creating CSG nodes has a significant CPU cost compared to creating a :ref:`MeshInstance<class_MeshInstance>` with a :ref:`PrimitiveMesh<class_PrimitiveMesh>`.
 Moving a CSG node within another CSG node also has a significant CPU cost, so it should be avoided during gameplay.

 Tutorials
 ---------

-- `Prototyping levels with CSG <$DOCS_URL/tutorials/3d/csg_tools.html>`__
+- :doc:`Prototyping levels with CSG <../tutorials/3d/csg_tools>`

 Properties
 ----------